MIGRATION AND EMPLOYMENT

-Young people from refugee backgrounds in the City of Hume will take photographs to shed light on their experiences of education or employment.
+Young people from refugee backgrounds in the City of Hume took photographs to shed light on their experiences of education or employment.

 In partnership with La Trobe University, the Brotherhood conducted research into local employment issues for refugees in the City of Hume.

 This study examined what is needed to overcome the disadvantage faced by asylum seekers when competing in the labour market.